KevinAst/dmrst/pkgs/server/src/auth.md

 1. To supplement security considerations and account theft, **visualize-it**'s auto-authentication process supplements deviceId with a verification of the client's IP address.

-   This is where deviceIdFull comes into play:
-   `deviceIdFull = deviceId + clientAccessIP`

    The authentication process persistently retains all the clientIP addresses that a user authenticates on.
 Only those IP addresses